jina-ai/jina/docs/fundamentals/flow/flow-yaml.md

 ```

 ## Configure Flow APIs
 Use `with` field to configure the Flow APIs.
-It accepts all the arguments in `Flow.init()`.
+It accepts all the arguments in Flow constructor.
 In the example below, we
 set the Flow to serve `http` at the port `45678` with CORS being enabled.

 ```yaml